line/abc-kmm-notifications/README.md

 ## Features

-- Simple to use APNS and FCM
+- Super easy to use APNs and FCM in one interface
-- Make codes less
-- No need to write codes to support any OS versions
+- Dramatically reduce code to write
-- Provide shared interface
-- Support Kotlin Multiplatform Mobile
+- Support for generic model mapping
 - Support FCM for iOS
+- Migration Support for React Native

 ## Requirements
 - iOS